 patrickdappollonio/mcp-netutils (~9 stars, MIT, Go, formerly mcp-domaintools) broadens the scope beyond DNS to include WHOIS queries, TLS certificate analysis, HTTP endpoint monitoring, and connectivity testing.
 More of a network Swiss army knife than a pure DNS tool.

 jsdelivr/globalping-mcp-server is the standout for distributed DNS testing.
 Built on jsdelivr’s Globalping network of thousands of probes worldwide, it can run DNS resolution, ping, traceroute, MTR, and HTTP measurements from multiple geographic locations simultaneously.
-Now available as a remote MCP server at mcp.globalping.dev/mcp (Streamable HTTP) or mcp.globalping.dev/sse (SSE) — no local installation required.
+Available as a remote MCP server at mcp.globalping.dev/mcp (Streamable HTTP) — SSE transport has been deprecated.
 Supports OAuth and API token authentication for higher rate limits.
+Update (May 2026): private IP lookups are now blocked by default; MCPcat integration added for usage analytics.

 kumarprobeops/probeops-mcp-server offers 11 free tools (21 with API key) including DNS lookups, SSL checks, ping, WHOIS, port checks, and traceroute from 6 global regions.
 Free tier limited to 10 calls/day.